 Even worse, a taxpayer has to fear de-facto auditing should they opt to tell the government they are wrong.
 The least motivated and least equipped citizen would become more likely to be overcharged by the government, simply by trusting the government, laziness, fearing worse conflict, or preferring to avoid the hassle rather than giving the government meager sums it is not entitled to.
 When there are inevitable disputes – would we rather allow the government to be overpaid, or for citizens to keep more of what they earned?

 After the demand for undue tax came to us, we tried to get someone on the phone.
-They refused to communicate through email.
+They refused to communicate through email because they don't want to be accountable on the record.
 Would we need to spend money on a lawyer to correct the government’s imposition?
 We remained in a state of intimidation, wondering if the government would harm our business because of its assertion of what is not true.
 A more un-American arrangement I could not imagine.
 Now, realize that the TFSA multiplies this intimidation by the millions for individual wage earners.

 Communists send dissidents to labor camps.
 Democratic socialists weave a gigantic web of intimidation and indirect coercion with a populist smile and claims of benevolence.
 In this case, they deceive the public into loss of liberty, and a tax increase that could rise to hundreds of billions using coercive methods, with false promises of simplicity and security.
 They effectively increase taxes without having to take responsibility for an overt tax rate increase.